 Quality Seafood Comes From Healthy Fisheries

 In coastal communities around the U.S., the most celebrated regional dishes often showcase seafood caught from nearby waters.
 Local cuisine is big business across the country.
-According to the National Restaurant Association, annual sales in the restaurant industry are close to $800 billion.
+According to the National Restaurant Association, annual sales in the restaurant industry are around $800 billion.